 3. Social Media Stories

 It started with Snapchat, but then Instagram, Facebook and most recently, YouTube, have jumped onboard the trend.
 Stories are only visible for a certain period of time (typically 24 hours), so it’s an opportunity to capitalise on FOMO (fear of missing out) as consumers will want to know what’s happening!
-Stories aren’t applicable for every business, so like any marketing activity, it’s important to keep your target audience in mind before you post.
+Stories aren’t applicable for every business, so like any digital marketing activity, it’s important to keep your target audience in mind before you post.

 If you need help differentiating between your content and your intent marketing, we can help.
 What’s more, we love everything online!
 We’re here to help.
 Contact us today on (03) 5975 3742 or drop us a line at email@example.com to get started.